songot/tenpubs/README.md

-# Installation for Python Cryptocurrency Trending News
+# Top 10 Publications Project
 The following `readme` is intended to provide direction about how you use the related files to access executium's trending news service.
 This python source code will work from `Python 2.7.17` and above.

 #### Direction